-Students with disabilities that require accommodation are strongly encouraged to study abroad, though advance planning is essential.
-If you are currently registered with the Student Accessibility and Inclusive Learning Services (SAILS) and plan to study abroad, the Study Abroad Office strongly encourages you to take the following steps:
+Students with disabilities that require accommodation are strongly encouraged to participate in Global Education programs, though advance planning is essential.
+If you are currently registered with the Student Accessibility and Inclusive Learning Services (SAILS) and plan to participate in Global Education programs, the Global Education Office strongly encourages you to take the following steps:

-- PLAN early and communicate with advisors at the Student Accessibility and Inclusive Learning Services (SAILS) and the Study Abroad Office.
-You should begin planning at least one year before the date you wish to study abroad.
+- PLAN early and communicate with advisors at the Student Accessibility and Inclusive Learning Services (SAILS) and the Global Education Office.
+You should begin planning at least one year before the date you wish to participate in a Global Education program.

 - GATHER information from your departmental academic advisor as soon as possible.
-Discuss how study abroad can fit with your academic program.
+Discuss how Global Education programs can fit with your academic program.

-- RESEARCH various study abroad program options.
-Consider the connections to your educational and personal goals as well as the requirements for acceptance to a study abroad program.
+- RESEARCH various Global Education program options.
+Consider the connections to your educational and personal goals as well as the requirements for acceptance to a Global Education program.

-- ATTEND the fall ASU Study Abroad Fair to speak with faculty and previous student participants about their programs.
+- ATTEND the fall ASU Global Education Fair to speak with faculty and previous student participants about their programs.